sushil2601/javaScript_practise/JAVASCRIPT.md

     .Function Factories – Create multiple functions with their own private state.
     .Callback Functions – Useful in event handlers, timers, and asynchronous code.

-Q. Can you access DOM in nodejs?
-Ans:-

-  No, you cannot directly access the DOM in Node.js.
-Node.js is a runtime environment for running JavaScript outside of web browsers, and it does not have a built-in DOM implementation

 Q. What is the difference b/w an event object and a custom event in javaScript?
 Ans :-